nsdean/hello-world/_posts/2020-09-11-understanding-scorsese.md

 {% include scorsese/revenue-v-runtime.html %}
 <p></p>

 People aren't necessarily put off by the blossoming length of Scorsese's films.
 When above two hours, there's a lot of high-earning pictures.
-His films about Christianity (*The Last Temptation of Christ* and *Silence*) are the outliers among the longest runtime.
+His films about Christianity (*The Last Temptation of Christ* and *Silence*) are the outliers among the longest runtimes.

 Critical reception might tell a different story.